Heli (film): Plot

 Heli manages to walk back home and the local police, learning of the incident, help Heli to heal and find the body of his father.
 Later they take Heli's testimony; however, the police assumes Heli and his father are involved with drug dealing and decide not to help them because Heli, shaken and scared of the situation, is not willing to tell what happened nor to sign any written testimony in fear of having himself or his father framed as criminals.

 Heli has to deal with the traumas inflicted by these experiences and with the corruption of the police, while his wife begins to distance herself from him due to the erratic and even violent behaviour he begins to display.
 After going back to work at the car assembly plant, Heli gets distracted on the job and is eventually fired.
 Heli also sees a News Report in which the Federal Policemen who kidnapped them have been found decapitated.
 The female detective assigned to his case, after learning that Estela was Beto's girlfriend, asserts that the file of the case is closed, and makes sexual advances on Heli, which are initially reciprocated but eventually rejected.

 Estela returns home, traumatised to the point of losing the speech and pregnant beyond the stage she can legally have an abortion.
 Heli and Sabrina comfort her, and Estela draws a map to the location she was held and raped.
 Heli goes there and kills the man living there.
-Seemingly relieved from some of the trauma, he returns home and successfully makes love to his wife, while Estela sleeps peacefully with her nephew.
+Seemingly relieved from some of the trauma, he returns home and successfully has sex with his wife, while Estela sleeps peacefully with her nephew.